JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

 {
     if (order.Items.TryGetValue(command.ItemName, out var item))
     {
+        // Not doing this in a purist way here, but just
+        // trying to illustrate the Wolverine mechanics item.Ready = true;

-        // Mark that this item is ready yield return new ItemReady(command.ItemName);
+        // Mark that the this item is ready yield return new ItemReady(command.ItemName);
     }
     else